 The region is 85 kilometres across at its widest point, and 7.5 kilometres at its narrowest.
 The typical inland landscape is rolling hill country.
 Flat land is rare, and found mainly in narrow river valleys and coastal areas.
 The main upland areas are the Maungataniwha, Tūtāmoe and Waimā ranges, with the highest point around 780 metres above sea level.
 There are spectacular remnants of old volcanoes at various places, including Whangārei Heads and around Whangaroa Harbour.

 The coastline, about 1,700 kilometres long, is the most distinctive feature.
 The straight western coastline is indented by several extensive, shallow harbours, the largest being Kaipara and Hokianga.
 The east coast has an irregular outline, with rocky headlands, deep-water harbours, and sheltered, sandy bays and beaches.
 Numerous islands lie off the east coast.
-The main groups are the Hen and Chickens, Poor Knights and Cavalli islands.
+The main groups are the Hen and Chickens (Taranga and Marotiri), Poor Knights (Tawhiti Rahi and Aorangi) and Cavalli islands.
 The Bay of Islands is named for its sprinkling of 150 islands.

 Rivers and streams dissect the land.
 Many are short, with small catchments.
 Intense rainfall causes flash floods, while prolonged summer dry spells reduce the flow in smaller rivers.
 There are several small, shallow lakes, of human construction or formed by dune or volcanic activity.